 Before you click the “submit” button, consider the impression a judge or jury will get from viewing your social media posts.
 Information carelessly posted on social media sites can undermine the merits of your case and be used to attack your credibility.
 For instance, a defendant in a shoplifting case can tell the judge and jury that they have never stolen anything in their lives.
 Then the prosecution shows the jury a social media post where the defendant brags about his crime and even posts pictures of themselves posing with the stolen merchandise.
 Oops…

 You may also inadvertently waive your attorney-client privilege rights by posting information related to conversations you had with your lawyer pertaining to the details in your case.
 Once you’ve posted this information to a social media site, the court may decide that this is no longer protected, privileged information and can be used against you.

 Will Deleting Social Media Posts Help?

 Can social media posts be used against you in a shoplifting case if you’ve deleted them?
 The answer is still yes.
 If you have posted content that could have an impact on your case, do not delete it.

-For one thing, deleting the information does not mean that is cannot be retrieved.
+For one thing, deleting the information does not mean that it cannot be retrieved.
 Remember, even though an account is in your name, the information you post belongs to the company that owns the social media site.
 In many instances, it is not a problem to recover deleted information.
-At best, deleting information can give the impression that you are trying to hide something; at worst it can open you up to charges of tampering with or destroying evidence.
+At best, deleting information can give the impression that you are trying to hide something; at worst, it can open you up to charges of tampering with or destroying evidence.